PipeWire/pipewire/doc/spa/pod.md

 Each POD is made of a 32 bits size followed by a 32 bits type field, followed by the pod contents.
-This makes it possible to skip over unknown POD type.
+This makes it possible to skip over unknown POD types.
 The POD start is always aligned to 8 bytes.

 PODs can be efficiently constructed and parsed in real-time threads without requiring memory allocations.